Which place is cheaper, Columbia or Baltimore?

 Both Columbia and Baltimore are popular destinations to visit in the winter with plenty of activities.

 It's quite cold in Baltimore in the winter.
 In January, Baltimore is generally much colder than Columbia.
-Temperatures in Baltimore average around 32°F (0°C), and Columbia stays around 45°F (7°C).
+Daily temperatures in Baltimore average around 32°F (0°C), and Columbia fluctuates around 45°F (7°C).